Golan Heights: Six-Day War and Israeli occupation

-After the Six-Day War broke out in June 1967, Syria's shelling greatly intensified and the Israeli army captured the Golan Heights on 9–10 June.
-The area that came under Israeli control as a result of the war consists of two geologically distinct areas: the Golan Heights proper, with a surface of 1070 km2, and the slopes of the Mt.
-Hermon range, with a surface of 100 km2.
+After the Six-Day War broke out in June 1967, Syria began shelling towns in Israel's north, which was disregarded for the first few days of the war, until the Israel Defense Forces captured the Golan Heights on 9–10 June.
+The area that came under Israeli control as a result of the war consists of two geologically distinct areas: the Golan Heights proper, with a surface of 1070 km2, and the slopes of the Mount Hermon range, with a surface of 100 km2.
 The new ceasefire line was named the Purple Line.
-In the battle, 115 Israelis were killed and 306 wounded.
+In the Golan Heights’ battle, 115 Israelis were killed and 306 wounded.
 An estimated 2,500 Syrians were killed, with another 5,000 wounded.

-Forced transfer and displacement.
-Syrian civilians, hands raised, before Israeli soldiers, leave their homes in the Golan Heights.
+Syrian civilians with their hands raised being expelled from the Golan Heights by Israeli soldiers.

-During the war, between 80,000 and 131,000 Syrians fled or were expelled from the Heights and around 7,000 remained in the Israeli-occupied territory.
+During the war, between 80,000 and 131,000 Syrians fled or were expelled from the Heights, and around 7,000 remained in the Israeli-occupied territory.
 Israeli sources and the U.S. Committee for Refugees and Immigrants reported that much of the local population of 100,000 fled as a result of the war, whereas the Syrian government stated that a large proportion of it was expelled.
 Among those forced out was the Fadl tribe.
-Israel has not allowed former residents to return, citing security reasons.
+Israel has disallowed former residents to return, citing security reasons.
 The remaining villages were Majdal Shams, Shayta (later destroyed), Ein Qiniyye, Mas'ade, Buq'ata and, outside the Golan proper, Ghajar.

 Military police headquarters in Quneitra under Israeli occupation, 1969.

 Israeli settlement in the Golan began soon after the war.
-Merom Golan was founded in July 1967 and by 1970 there were 12 settlements.
-Construction of Israeli settlements began in the remainder of the territory held by Israel, which was under military administration until Israel passed the Golan Heights Law extending Israeli law and administration throughout the territory in 1981.
+Merom Golan was founded in July 1967, and by 1970, there were 12 settlements.
+Construction of Israeli settlements began in the remainder of the territory held by Israel, which was under military administration until 1981, when Israel passed the Golan Heights Law extending Israeli law and administration throughout the territory.
 On 19 June 1967, the Israeli cabinet voted to return the Golan to Syria in exchange for a peace agreement, although this was rejected after the Khartoum Resolution of 1 September 1967.
 In the 1970s, as part of the Allon Plan, Israeli politician Yigal Allon proposed that a Druze state be established in Syria's Quneitra Governorate, including the Israeli-held Golan Heights.
 Allon died in 1980 and his plan never materialised.